 Today it was confirmed.
 I have cancer.
 I’m 37 and I have cancer.
 I’m a happily married mother of two beautiful little girls and I have cancer.

-But we’ve caught it early.
+But we’ve caught it just in the nick of time.

 Or so says my very lovely colorectal surgeon.